databrary/policies/definitions.md

 #### Investigator(s)

-An individual eligible for principal investigator (PI) status at an Institution Institution who has received authorization from Databrary to view, download, and contribute data.
+An individual eligible for principal investigator (PI) status at an *Institution* who has received authorization from Databrary to view, download, and contribute *Data*.

 #### Affiliate Investigator(s) or Affiliate(s)

-An individual who has been approved for access to Databrary under the sponsorship and supervision of an Investigator.
+An individual who has been approved for access to Databrary under the sponsorship and supervision of an *Investigator*.

 #### Data Contributor(s)

-An Investigator or Affiliate Investigator who contributes Data to Databrary.
+An *Investigator* or *Affiliate Investigator* who contributes *Data* to Databrary.

 #### Research Staff

-Persons authorized by the Investigator's Institution, excluding the Investigator or any Affiliate Investigator under the Investigator’s supervision, who will have access to Data.
+Persons authorized by the *Investigator's* *Institution*, excluding the *Investigator* or any *Affiliate Investigator* under the Investigator’s supervision, who will have access to Data.
 Research Staff include project staff or students conducting dissertation or thesis research.

 #### Depicted Individual(s)

-A person depicted in Recordings.
+A person depicted in *Recordings*.

 #### Research Participant(s)

-A person observed for purposes of research.
+A person observed for purposes of *Research*.

 #### Third-Party User(s)

-An individual who wishes to obtain access to Databrary, but has not yet been granted an Investigator or Affiliate Investigator account.
+An individual who wishes to obtain access to Databrary, but has not yet been granted an *Investigator* or *Affiliate Investigator* account.

 #### Private Person(s)